 Etz Hayim Synagogue was built in a central plan in which its Tevah is situated in between four columns which divide its ceiling into nine rectangular parts and in which the sitting rows encircle this alignment.
 Tevah of this synagogue which is a conventional Izmir synagogue with its four columns supporting the roof, inter-columnar links inscribed with lines in Hebrew from the Old Testament and its triple Ehal composition with a cabinet on either side was constructed inspired by the European synagogue architecture and was moved from the centre where it must be situated to the side of Ehal during the repair in 1851.

 Despite its floor which requires repairing, the synagogue is still standing with its azara and midrash.
-The Jewish Community Foundation has already started the restoration of the Etz Hayim Synagogue.
+The synagogue has been recently repaired and restored with the support of İZKA and the İzmir Jewish Community Foundation.

 Etz Hayim Synagogue is near the Havra (Synagogue) Street at Kemeralti.